Text by CLOT Magazine

 On the visual side, I have been learning about tools such as TouchDesigner and Houdini and have used those for my videos and cover art for the CDs.

 Regarding screen overload, yes, it can be a bit of an issue.
 It is a long topic.
-My strategy is to actively manage my feed so it’s fairly boring and is not drawing me into various rabbit holes.
-I used to follow a lot of very hard left pages and wasted a fair amount of time on those with no specific benefit to me or to the world around me so I got rid of all of them.
+My strategy is to actively manage my feed so it’s fairly boring and not drawing me into rabbit holes.
+I used to follow a lot of very hard left pages and wasted a fair amount of time on those with no specific benefit to me or to the world around me, so I got rid of all of them.